Close

 Additional comments

 The first day of the camp is Arrival Day and the last day of the camp is Departure Day.
-The minibus will be at the meeting point in Reykjavik on the first day of the workcamp in the morning and arrive again to BSI station in Reykjavik in the evening on the last day of the workcamp.
+The minibus will be at the meeting point in Reykjavik on the first day of the workcamp in the morning and arrive again at the Meeting point / BSI station in Reykjavik in the evening on the last day of the workcamp.
+Keep in mind that you need to arrange for your stay in Iceland before and after the workcamp.

 Requirements

-Please make sure to bring warm outdoor work clothes
+Please make sure to bring warm outdoor work clothes and waterproof gear

-Iceland Iceland: SEEDS 085.
-Environment & Photography - New Years' (SEEDS 085.)
+Iceland Iceland: SEEDS 012.
+Environment March & Photography Reykjavík (SEEDS 012.)

 Dates